 Employment permits and COVID-19

-The Department of Business, Enterprise and Innovation has made changes to how employment permits are issued and renewed during the COVID-19 emergency period.
-You can read about these changes in our document Immigration and employment permits during COVID-19.
+The Department of Enterprise, Trade and Employemnt has made changes to how employment permits are issued and renewed during COVID-19.
+You can read about these changes in our page Immigration and employment permits during COVID-19.

-There are 2 categories of eligible occupations for a Critical Skills Employment Permit:
+Who is eligible for a Critical Skills Employment Permit?

 Labour market needs test